 New Forests' corporate operations have been climate neutral for our scope 1 and 2 emissions since FY20.
 We are committed to continuing our climate neutrality while we work to reduce emissions from our corporate operations.
+We have a target to have 100% renewable energy across our offices, due to be implemented in 2024.

-New Forests will develop an emissions reduction target for our scope 3 category 15 'financed emissions' using an approved methodology under the NZAMI.
-We will also develop emission reduction plans for our funds and/or assets under management aligned with achieving this target.
+New Forests has developed an emissions reduction target for our scope 3 category 15 "financed emissions" using the Net Zero Investment Framework methodology; our target is available on the NZAMI website.
+We are in the processing of developing emission reduction plans for our funds and/or assets under management aligned with achieving this target.